Topics Map > Critical Thinking

 • To help students develop their skills in organizing information based on a given set of critical defining features,

-• To help students identify, define, and make explicit the distinctions between related ideas.
+• To help students identify, define, and explicitly distinguish between related ideas.

 What students will need